wenshuoguo/single-view-metrology/README.md

 # Single View Metrology
-CV project COMP5421
+COMP5421 Computer Vision

-# proj3
+# Project 3
-In this assignment we create 3D texture-mapped models from a single image using the single view modeling method.
+In this project we create 3D texture-mapped models from a single image using the single view modeling method.

 The basic idea comes from the original paper "Single View Metrology," by Criminisi, Reid, and Zisserman, ICCV 99.